continuous alignment

 recall

-vector recall
+vector embedding

 // architecture

-+- engrams ----------------+ +- memories ---------------+ +- library ----------------+ | | | | | | | raw work events | ───>| curated memories | ───>| offloaded memories | | in SQLite | | as .jsonl files | | for long-term storage | | | | | | and recall | | ~/.think/engrams/ | | in your cortex folder, | | | | <cortex>.db | | synced via iCloud / | | forthcoming — the third | | | | Dropbox / Syncthing / | | tier of long-term recall | | | | Drive / any folder | | | +--------------------------+ +--------------------------+ +--------------------------+
++- write ------------------+ +- local store ------------+ +- propagation ------------+ | | | | | | | think sync | ───>| memories + events + | ───>| memories as .jsonl | | → daemon (socket) | | vector index, all in | | in your cortex folder, | | → compaction (LLM) | | one SQLite file | | synced via iCloud / | | | | | | Dropbox / Syncthing / | | | | ~/.think/index/ | | Drive / any folder | | | | <cortex>.db | | | +--------------------------+ +--------------------------+ +--------------------------+

 // install